Creatio vs Pipedrive

 How do the platforms handle B2B prospecting data?

-ZoomInfo leads with 500M contacts, 135M+ verified phone numbers, and 200M+ verified business emails, backed by 300+ human researchers.
-Pipedrive's Prospector add-on draws from 400M+ profiles and 10M companies.
+ZoomInfo leads with 500M contacts, 135M+ verified phone numbers, 120M direct dials, and 200M+ verified business emails, backed by 300+ human researchers and up to 95% accuracy.
+Pipedrive's Prospector add-on draws from 400M+ profiles sourced from the public web and Google/LinkedIn signals.
 Creatio does not include a native B2B contact database and relies on external data sources or manual entry for outbound prospecting.

 Can these platforms work together?